HendrikHenselmann/GeneticAlgorithm/README.md

 ## Individual

-One solution instance of a problem is encoded as a vector of booleans and is called an individual.
+One solution instance of a problem is encoded as a vector of booleans and is called an individual, also known as chromosome.
 If you want to encode numbers you have to use multiple booleans to do so.
 Such a set of booleans, encoding one information (eg. one number), is called a gene.
 All your genes have to be of same size, eg. an individual can consist of 3 genes of length 2 each.
 This individual is of size 3\*2 = 6, because it consists of 6 booleans in total.

 Implementation:
 ```